Differentially Private Formation Control: Privacy and Network Co-Design: Simulations

 \section{Simulations}

-In this section we provide simulation results for optimal privacy/network co-design.
-There are four main parameters that we have control over in Problem~\ref{prob:codesign}: (i) $e_R,$ to control the performance of the system, (ii) $\epsilon^{max}_i,$ to specify the weakest allowable privacy level for agent $i$, (iii) $\lambda_{2L},$ to control the connectivity of the designed network, and (iv) $\vartheta,$ which weights optimizing performance versus privacy.
-In this section, we first define an input topology as the undirected, simple graph $\mathcal{G}$ shown in Figure~\ref{FixedTopology}.
-Then, we manually tune the parameters $e_R,\epsilon_i^{max},\lambda_{2_L},$ and $\vartheta,$ and run privacy/network co-design for various sets of parameters to obtain a weighted graph and set of privacy parameters $\{\epsilon_i\}_{i=1}^N$.

-Throughout this section the smaller a node is drawn the more private it is, i.e., $\epsilon_i$ gets smaller as node $i$ shrinks, and the thicker an edge is drawn the more weight it has.
-In simulation, edges with weights satisfying $w_{ij}<10^{-4}$ are considered deleted.
-We begin by manually adjusting $e_R$ with all other parameters fixed.
+In this section we provide simulation results for optimal privacy/network co-design\footnote{{All code is available on GitHub~\cite{hawkingithub}.}}. {This section does not provide any numerical comparisons to prior work because we are not aware of any comparable prior work that co-designs a network topology and a trajectory-level differential privacy implementation.} We first define an input topology as the undirected, unweighted, simple graph $\mathcal{G}$ shown in Figure~\ref{FixedTopology}.
+Then, we run privacy/network co-design to obtain edge weights and privacy parameters~$\{\epsilon_i\}_{i=1}^N$.
+In these results, the smaller a node is drawn the more private it is, i.e., $\epsilon_i$ gets smaller as node $i$ shrinks, and the thicker an edge is drawn the more weight it has.
+In simulation, edges with weights less than~$10^{-4}$ are considered deleted. { Within each example, the same solution was reached regardless of the initial iterate used by the optimization algorithm. }

 \emph{Example 1: (Trading off privacy and performance)} Fix the input graph $\mathcal{G}$ shown in Figure~\ref{FixedTopology}.
-Fix $\gamma=1/2N,\vartheta=10,$ $\lambda_{2L}=0.2,$ $\delta_i=0.05,$ and $b_i=1$ for all $i.$ Now let $e_R$ take on the values For each of these values, privacy/network co-design was used to design the weighted graphs shown in Figure~\ref{fig:er_tune} and the privacy parameters shown in Figure~\ref{fig:eR_tune_bar}.
+Fix $\epsilon^{max}= [0.4 ,0.9, 0.55, 0.35, 0.8, 0.45, 0.7, 0.5, 0.52, 0.58]^T,$ $B=6,$ $\gamma=1/2N,$ $\delta_i=0.05,$ and $b_i=1$ for all $i.$ Now let $e_R$ take on the values $e_R\in\{8,16,64\}.$ For each of these values, privacy/network co-design was used to design the weighted graphs shown in Figure~\ref{fig:er_tune} and the privacy parameters shown in Figure~\ref{fig:eR_tune_bar}.

-In Figure~\ref{fig:er_tune}, as we allow weaker performance, quantified by larger $e_R,$ the agents are able to use a stronger level of privacy.
+In Figure~\ref{fig:er_tune}, as we allow weaker performance, quantified by larger $e_R,$ the agents are able to use a much stronger level of privacy.
 This is illustrated by the nodes shrinking as $e_R$ increases from Figure~\ref{fig:biggest_er} to~\ref{fig:smallest_er}.
-Furthermore, privacy/network co-design makes the resulting graph less connected when we allow weaker performance.
-For example, when comparing Figure~\ref{fig:biggest_er} to Figure~\ref{fig:smallest_er}, the output network topology has fewer edges when weaker performance is allowed.
+The edge weights are roughly constant due to the fixed budget of $B=6$ and the biconvex nature of the problem.